timof1308/cuvis_demo_ui/cuvis-sdk-be/README.md

 For development purposes you can add a `uvicorn app:app --host 0.0.0.0 --port 8000 --reload` to the [`start.sh`](./start.sh) script.
 This will ensure to reload the Fast API application on file changes.
 The sync the files with your Docker Container run make sure to add the volume tag: `-v ./cuvis-sdk-be:/app/app/`

-The API Documentation is available using [this link](http://localhost:8000/redoc)
+The API Documentation is available using `/redoc` endpoint